fasterize/js-cloudimage-responsive/README.md

 It is recommended to set this parameter to prevent page layout jumping.
 It is used to calculate the image height to hold the image position while the image is loading.

-To see the full Cloudimage documentation, [click here](https://docs.cloudimage.io/go/cloudimage-documentation).
+To see the full EdgePic documentation, [click here](https://docs.cloudimage.io/go/cloudimage-documentation).

 ### ci-do-not-replace-url (or data-ci-do-not-replace-url)